Vadimkkaa/Labs/LABS-LINUX-C/LAB_3/README.md

 3) Output parent and child's PID

-Using make file -> just use key word 'make'
+Using make file -> just use the key word 'make'

 After that u will get compiled files